HailStorm32/hailstorms-darkflame-server-scripts/README.md

 <br>

-  ## playkeyGiverBot.py<br>
+## ASSEMBLY_bot.py<br>

 #### Description:
+*Automated Supervision System for Enforcement, Moderation, Basic Logs, & keY distribution (A.S.S.E.M.B.L.Y.)*
+A Discord bot that manages and distributes play keys, moderates character and pet names, keeps player records and more.

+There are two main features combined in this script, the discord bot, and the automatic name approval.
+Both can be turned on/off independently by setting `ENABLE_BOT` and `ENABLE_NAME_APPROVAL` in the settings file.

+> **NOTE:** From here on, an all caps snake case word in a code block refers to a setting in the setting file

+##### Discord Bot

+###### Key Distribution
-A Discord bot that manages and distributes play keys.
-Will automatically generate and distribute a play key when a user requests in the configured channel.
-If enabled, it will also automatically lock the LU account of a user if they leave the Discord.
+Gives keys to users and keeps track of which user has a key.
+It will also automatically lock the LU account of a user if they leave the Discord (if `LOCK_ON_LEAVE` enabled).

+###### Player Records
-Also implements player notes, allowing moderators to add, remove and display notes for a given user.
+Implements player records, allowing moderators to add, remove and display notes, offenses and warnings for a given user.

+###### In game Announcements
+Provides a way to send game announcements via a command.
+See [Game Announcement Commands](https://github.com/HailStorm32/hailstorms-darkflame-server-scripts?tab=readme-ov-file#game-announcement-commands)

+###### Offense Tracking
+Will keep track of the number of offenses a player has, and will escalate it if they are above the threshold `OFFENSE_THRESHOLD` .
+> NOTE: Requires `ENABLE_NAME_APPROVAL=True` and `TRACK_OFFENSES=True`

+###### Whitelist Updating
+Using a command, will pull whitelist suggestions from `WHITELIST_CHANNEL` and add them to `WHITELIST_FILE`.
+Makes use of GPT4o to parse the messages for word suggestions and add word variations.

+Will also :
+ - Removes the dcf file (still requires a manual server restart for whitelist to take effect)
+ - Delete all messages in the whitelist channel after it is done

+##### Automatic Name Approval
+Uses OpenAI GPT4o to automatically approve and reject character and pet names every 24 hours (user configurable).
+There are further settings in the settings file that can be changed to your liking, including changing the prompt used and disabling logging.
+If `TRACK_OFFENSES` is enabled, it will also log an offense to the record of the player who submitted a rejected name.

 #### Setup:
 1. Navigate to the cloned repo and install the required python packages with `pip install -r requirements.txt`

-2. Copy the `playkeyBotSettings_OG.py` from `settings` to the root directory of the repo.
+2. Copy the `ASSEMBLY_botSettings_OG.py` from `settings` to the `ASSEMBLY_bot_files` directory of the repo.

-3. Rename the file you just copied to `playkeyBotSettings.py`
+3. Rename the file you just copied to `ASSEMBLY_botSettings.py`

-4. Open `playkeyBotSettings.py` and configure the settings
+4. Open `ASSEMBLY_botSettings.py` and configure the settings

 5. Set Up Discord Bot:
    - Create a new application in the [Discord Developer Portal](https://discord.com/developers/applications)
-   - Create a bot for the application and copy the bot token into `DISCORD_TOKEN` in `playkeyBotSettings.py`
+   - Create a bot for the application and copy the bot token into `DISCORD_TOKEN` in `ASSEMBLY_botSettings.py`
 		>   *You may need to go to the bot tab and regenerate the token*

    - Installation tab should look as follows: